-With a greater pressure on resources than ever before, it can be hard to find the time to focus on digital transformation for charities.
-However, it is vital that digital transformation becomes part of the overall strategy for any charity that wants to thrive in the near future.
+With a greater pressure on resources than ever before, there is an understanding that digital transformation needs to be part of the overall strategy for any charity that wants to thrive in the future.

 What is Digital Transformation?